(A) As used in this rule

 (C) To request the written consent of the superintendent to a proposed acquisition of control of a state bank:

-(D) The sixty day notice period specified in paragraph (B) shall not commence until the superintendent has accepted the notice required in paragraph (C)(1) or (C)(2) for processing.
+(D) The sixty day notice period specified in paragraph (B) of this rule shall not commence until the superintendent has accepted the notice required in paragraph (C)(1) or (C)(2) of this rule for processing.

 (E) The proposed acquisition of control may be made within sixty days of the superintendent's acceptance of the notice for processing unless the superintendent has done either of the following: